mjbots/moteus/docs/reference.md

 - `f` - feedforward torque in Nm
 - `t` - timeout: If another command is not received in this many seconds, enter the timeout mode.

+The position, velocity, maximum torque, and all optional fields have the same semantics as for the register protocol documented above.

 ### `d tmt` ###